Home

 Examples

-The Moonshine models can be used with a variety of different runtimes and applications, so we've included code samples showing how to use them in different situations.
-The moonshine/demo folder in this repository also has more information on many of them.
+Since the Moonshine models can be used with a variety of different runtimes and applications, we've included code samples showing how to use them in different situations.
+The demo folder in this repository also has more information on many of them.

 Live Captions

-You can try the Moonshine models with live input from a microphone on many platforms with the live captions demo.
+You can try the Moonshine ONNX models with live input from a microphone with the live captions demo.

 Running in the Browser

-You can try out the Moonshine models on your device in a web browser with our HuggingFace space.
+You can try out the Moonshine ONNX models locally in a web browser with our HuggingFace space.
 We've included the source for this demo in this repository; this is a great starting place for those wishing to build web-based applications with Moonshine.

 CTranslate2